 A fully standardised product, but with different prices.
 How come?

-How does Bedrocan feel about the huge price difference between the original production cost and the amount patients have to pay?
+How does Bedrocan feel about the huge price difference?

 We do not like it.
 It is our mission to produce affordable, constantly available, high quality, safe and standardised medicinal cannabis for patient use.
 In The Netherlands, we have succeeded in this mission.
 It is now our goal to improve patient affordability worldwide.
 We feel that it is not fair to patients that such high prices are set in other countries.
 With the harmonisation of international rules and regulations, we hope prices will become more equal and, most importantly, more affordable for patients.

 Bedrocan does not produce or sell cannabis oil.
 Nor does the OMC.
-Medicinal cannabis oil extracted from Bedrocan’s standardised products is currently only available in the Netherlands and Germany and is extracted by third parties for patient’s use only.
-The companies extracting and producing an oil dose from, like compounding pharmacies, decide the final price to patients.
+Medicinal cannabis oil extracted from Bedrocan’s standardised products is currently available in the Netherlands, Italy and Germany among others.
+It is extracted by third parties for patient’s use only.
+The companies extracting and producing an oil dose form, like compounding pharmacies, decide the final price to patients.
 Bedrocan therefore has no control over the prices of oils based on our products, currently.